comps/ptef/doc/TEF.md

 the executed binary.
 If the executable is a runner inside a subdirectory, a name of the subdirectory is used instead.

-The output file is opened for appending (`O_APPEND`), not overwriting.
+The output file shall be opened for overwriting, eg. without `O_APPEND`.

 ## Result reporting

-Result reporting is done by runners to multiple destinations and is done by every runner (every recursion level).
+Result reporting is done by every runner (every recursion level).

-### Realtime reporting

-If the runner process has a valid terminal on fd 0 (see `tcgetattr(3)`), it outputs the report on it in the following format:
+If the runner process has stdin (fd 0) open for writing, such as when it is connected to a tty, it outputs status reporting lines on it with the following format:
 ```
 STATUS executable_name
 ```